wushian/Roslynator/docs/cli/analyze-command.md

 **`PROJECT|SOLUTION`**

-The project or solution to fix.
+The project or solution to analyze.

 ### Optional Options